-Major revisions to the SDF and E-Area LLWF PA's are currently underway to incorporate new information since the previous PA revisions.
+A major revision of the ELLWF PA is currently underway to incorporate new information since the previous PA revision in 2008.
 Section 2.1 lists some of the key updates to the baseline being included in each of these new PA's.
 Change control process evaluations and a SA have been conducted this review period that will also impact the ELLWF, SDF, HTF and FTF PA baselines (i.e., evaluated a new flow model and proposed receipt of a new SDF waste stream).
-Finally, optimization of the E-Area LLWF PA monitoring approach is being field tested before being formally incorporated in a new PA Monitoring Plan revision.
+Finally, optimization of the ELLWF PA monitoring approach is being field tested before being formally incorporated in a new PA Monitoring Plan revision.
 Table 6-1 lists the planned changes and their projected PA/CA impacts.

-Planned or contemplated change Change Basis PA/CA Impacts Schedule Saltstone Disposal Facility Performance Assessment revision (SRR 2019) Will incorporate results and analyses of SAs and UWMQEs, and revisions to modeling parameters and guidance requirements.
-Planned updates of key aspects of the PA baselines are summarized in Section 2.1.
-CA impact TBD.
-New PA baseline.
-Updated CA source terms for Z-Area disposal units to be incorporated in next CA revision.
-FY2020 (LFRG approval) E-Area Low-Level Waste Facility Performance Assessment revision (Not yet available) Will incorporate results and analyses of SAs and UDQEs, updates to key modeling parameters, new models, improvements addressing LFRG secondary issues on the 2008 PA and latest DOE technical standard guidance.
+Planned or contemplated change Change Basis PA/CA Impacts Schedule E-Area Low-Level Waste Facility Performance Assessment revision (Not yet available) Will incorporate results and analyses of SAs and UDQEs, updates to key modeling parameters, new models, improvements addressing LFRG secondary issues on the 2008 PA and latest DOE technical standard guidance.
 Planned updates of key aspects of the PA baselines are summarized in Section 2.1 CA impact TBD.
 New PA baseline.
 Updated CA source terms for E-Area LLWF disposal units to be incorporated in next CA revision.
-FY2022 (LFRG review and approval) Optimization of the E-Area Low- Level Waste Facility groundwater monitoring program (Kubilius 2018) Proposed changes based on the results of a saturated zone characterization campaign as described in Table 5-1.
-This new PA monitoring strategy will be tested in FY2020 for potential implementation into the PA baseline.
+FY2022 (LFRG review and approval) Optimization of the E-Area Low- Level Waste Facility groundwater monitoring program (Kubilius 2019) Proposed changes based on the results of a saturated zone characterization campaign as described by Kubilius (2019).
+This new PA monitoring strategy will be tested in FY2022 for potential implementation into the PA baseline.
 Revision of the E-Area LLWF PA Monitoring Plan.
 No CA impact.
-FY2021 General Separations Area (GSA) Model inclusion into future PA revisions (Wohlwend 2018, Flach 2019, Flach et al. 2017, SRR 2017b, SRR 2017d, SRR 2017e) The GSA groundwater flow model supporting PAs and CAs at SRS has been significantly revised using new hydrostratigraphic surfaces, updated well water level calibration targets, and semi-automated model calibration with the PEST optimization code.
+FY2022 General Separations Area (GSA) Model inclusion into future PA revisions (Wohlwend 2018, Flach 2019, Flach et al. 2017) The GSA groundwater flow model supporting PAs and CAs at SRS has been significantly revised using new hydrostratigraphic surfaces, updated well water level calibration targets, and semi-automated model calibration with the PEST optimization code.
+A new E-Area-weighted GSA flow model realization is being developed in FY2021.
 CA impact TBD.
-Updated GSA flow model is being incorporated into the E-Area and SDF PAs, and will be incorporated into future F-Area Tank Farm and H-Area Tank Farm PAs Per approvals of SDF and E-Area PA's; TBD for FTF and HTF PA's Disposal of Decontaminated Salt Solution (DSS) in Saltstone Disposal Facility (SRR 2017b) Evaluation of DSS from Tank Closure Cesium Removal operations as a proposed activity No impact to PA or CA baseline.
-Evaluation issued in FY2019 Savannah River Site Composite Analysis revision (future) Will incorporate results and analyses of approved PA revisions and SAs along with proposed activities/discoveries/ new information/changes identified and/or evaluated since the 2010 SRS CA (see Appendix B).
+An updated GSA flow model has been incorporated into the SDF PA and will be incorporated into future FTF and HTF PAs.
+A new E-Area realization will be used in the 2022 ELLWF PA.
+Per approvals of SDF and E-Area PA's; TBD for FTF and HTF PA's Disposal of Decontaminated Salt Solution (DSS) in Saltstone Disposal Facility (SRR 2017) Evaluation of DSS from Tank Closure Cesium Removal operations as a proposed activity No impact to PA or CA baseline.
+Evaluation issued in FY2019 Saltstone Disposal Facility Cement- Free SA SA to evaluate new information relative to potential impacts on the long-term performance of the SDF related to cementitious materials for saltstone disposal and SDU construction.
+CA impact TBD.
+The SDF PA is not expected to be adversely impacted by the results of this SA.
+FY2021 F-Area Tank Farm SA for diversion box closure SA to support operational closure of diversion boxes FDB-5 and FDB-6, which are no longer needed in support of FTF operations.
+CA impact TBD.
+The FTF PA is not expected to be adversely impacted by the closure of FDB- 5 and FDB-6.
+FY2021 Savannah River Site Composite Analysis revision (future) Will incorporate results and analyses of approved PA revisions and SAs along with proposed activities/discoveries/ new information/changes identified and/or evaluated since the 2010 SRS CA (see Appendix B).
 New CA baseline.
 FY2024 (estimated)